syedabraash/Sentiment-Analysis/README.md

 ## Contributing

+The accuracy of the project is lower than expected, I'd highly appreciate any helps in improving that for me.

-Contributions to this project are highly encouraged.
+Other contributions to this project are highly encouraged as well.
 Whether you want to improve the existing model, add new features, or simply fix bugs, feel free to fork the repository, make your changes, and submit a pull request.

 Please ensure that your contributions are well-documented and that you follow best practices for coding and testing.